xtmtd/Phylogenomics/scripts/README.md

 5. Please input the option for input unalignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments be choosen.
 6. Input the name of input directory containing all alignments, e.g., 2-loci_filter/faa/.
 7. input the name of output directory, or an existing directory, e.g., 3-faa_align.
 All the fasta files after aligning will be placed in this folder.
+8. Do you want to align the the corresponding nucleotide sequences?
+1. Yes; 2.
+No.
-8. Please input the folder names (with its path) containing unaligned nucleotide sequences, for example '2-loci_filter/fna': 2-loci_filter/fna/.
-(This step is performed only when 1 [amino acid] is selected in Step 5)
+9. Please input the folder names (with its path) containing unaligned nucleotide sequences, for example '2-loci_filter/fna': 2-loci_filter/fna/.
+(This step is performed only when 1 [Yes] is selected in Step 8)

  ● **trimming_alignments.sh:**